Austin Cindric: Xfinity Series

 In August 2017, Cindric joined Team Penske's No. 22 car for the Xfinity Series race at Road America.

 In 2018, Cindric ran the full Xfinity schedule, splitting time between three different Ford Mustangs: Penske's No. 12 and No. 22 Fords, and the No. 60 Ford of Roush Fenway Racing.
-Cindric got his first pole at Iowa in the season's 14th race, where his No. 22 car had a history of success, though he faded back to 11th in the race after finishing second in the first stage.
+Cindric got his first pole at Iowa in the season's fourteenth race, where his No. 22 car had a history of success, though he faded back to eleventh in the race after finishing second in the first stage.
 He was involved in a violent crash in the Daytona race, in which he barrel-rolled twice in turn 2.
-In Cindric's last ride with the No. 60 Roush Fenway car at Darlington, he was turned by Ryan Truex exiting turn 4 on the third lap and spun out resulting in a 40th-place finish.
+In Cindric's last ride with the No. 60 Roush Fenway car at Darlington, he was turned by Ryan Truex exiting turn four on the third lap and spun out resulting in a 40th-place finish.
 The car, split between Cindric, Chase Briscoe, and Ty Majeski, attracted notoriety during the season for being involved in numerous accidents, ending the year with 28: 22 brought out a caution flag, six spins that did not produce a caution, and four wrecks during practice or qualifying.

 On November 8, 2018, Team Penske announced that Cindric would compete full-time in their No. 22 Ford Mustang in 2019.
-MoneyLion was the primary sponsor for 18 races, part of a multi-year deal with the team.
+MoneyLion was the primary sponsor for eighteen races, part of a multi-year deal with the team.

-In August 2019, Cindric scored his first career NXS wins with back-to-back road course victories at Watkins Glen and Mid-Ohio.
+In August 2019, Cindric scored his first career NASCAR Xfinity Series wins with back-to-back road course victories at Watkins Glen and Mid-Ohio.
 He finished the 2019 season sixth in points after finishing seventh at Homestead.